martintasker/monorepo/README.md

 * `index.js` which exports a function
 * `index.test.js` which locally tests things

+Do the same with l2, a second library.

 Now we are ready to try whether lerna works.